robertmartin8/ReasonableDeviations/_notes/introduction_to_complexity.md

 ### Scaling

 - Scaling is the study of how system properties change with the size of the system.
-- In general, many attributes (e.g area-volume) have power-law scaling.
+- In general, many attributes (e.g. area-volume) have power-law scaling.
 - An important problem in biology is understanding **metabolic scaling**, i.e how the power output of an organism varies with size.
 - A natural hypothesis is that metabolic rate is proportional to body mass, but this is incorrect because heat dissipation is proportional to surface area (grows more slowly than volume) so large organisms would be very hot.
 - The *surface hypothesis* is that metabolic rate is proportional to the 2/3 power of mass (so that surface dissipation is constant).
 - However, Kleiber's law is an empirical finding that shows that metabolism varies as the 3/4 power of mass, suggesting that evolution has caused some efficiency gains.
-- It turns out that many biological processes have 1/4 power scaling, e.g heart rate inverse to body mass,  blood circulation time vs body mass, life span vs body mass, growth rate inverse to body mass, tree height vs tree mass.
+- It turns out that many biological processes have 1/4 power scaling, e.g. heart rate inverse to body mass,  blood circulation time vs body mass, life span vs body mass, growth rate inverse to body mass, tree height vs tree mass.
-- West, Brown, and Enquist hypothesised that biological rates are limited by the rates at which energy can be distributed at interfaces, not by the surface area, so we need to consider the space-filling properties of e.g branching bronchi or capillaries.
+- West, Brown, and Enquist hypothesised that biological rates are limited by the rates at which energy can be distributed at interfaces, not by the surface area, so we need to consider the space-filling properties of e.g. branching bronchi or capillaries.
 - Their interpretation is that the surface hypothesis is true if we are referring to 4D volume, because the interfaces are not 2D but rather $2<D<3$.